appwrite/playground-for-android/README.md

 ## Get Started

-You can learn how to integrate your Appwrite android SDK in your android project and see how different features of the SDK can be used.
+You can learn how to integrate your appetite android SDK in your android project and see how different features of the SDK can be used.

-This playground doesn't include any android and Appwrite best practices but rather intended to show the most simple examples and use cases of using the Appwrite API in your android application.
+This playground doesn't include any android and Appwrite best practices, but rather intended to show the most simple examples and use cases of using the Appwrite API in your Android application.

 ## System Requirements
 * JDK 9+